junglesta/junglestar.github.io/_pages/about.md

 title: about
 description: "Junglestar, a small, flexible, One Stop Shop web agency.
 We do information architecture, screen design, deploy.
 Packed solutions all-included.
 Or top quality custom designs on the cheap.
 We help companies and individuals organize their communication.
 We grow relationships with clients.
 We design, produce & develop well thought user experiences.
 From [slide shows](http://revealing.junglestar.org/#/8/1) to [offline ready web apps]"
 permalink:
-question: Have questions
+question: Why you can trust us
-after: "?!"
+after: "!"
 ---

 ### Jungle✩Star?